lxambulance/lxambulance/README.md

-# Hello, world!
+# Hello Programmers

 - 👋 Hi, I’m @lxambulance.
-- 👀 I’m interested in Algorithm, Network, Comic, Game.
+- 👀 I’m interested in Algorithms, Network, Comics, Games.
 All things that I feel **cool**.
-- 🌱 I’m currently studying about Network(Next generation network architecture, ICN).
+- 🌱 I’m currently studying about network stack(Next generation network architecture, ICN).
-- 💞️ I’m learning how to create computer games.
+- 💞️ Also, I’m learning to create computer games in my spare time.
-- 📫 How to reach me lxambulance@gmail.com
+- 📫 How to reach me lxambulance@gmail.com(abroad) or taskkiller@foxmail.com(in China)

 # Some statics about me